fricht/numworks-rust-template/README.md

 Just run `cargo run` with your calculator connected and that's it !

 ### Method 2
-> Doesn't require `npm` but can't create app icon
+> Doesn't require `npm`

-Run `cargo build`, it will generate an app in `target/thumbv7em-none-eabihf/debug/`.
+Run `cargo build`, it will generate an app in `./target/thumbv7em-none-eabihf/debug/`.
+Note that the generated file won't add any extension.
+You can manually add `.nwa` to make it prettier.
-You can install it [here](https://my.numworks.com/apps).
+Then you can install it on your calculator [here](https://my.numworks.com/apps).

-## Futur improvments

-- [ ] Rewrite functions documentation, clean up code.
-- [ ] Finish full trigonometric functions approximations, and improve existing ones (Taylor ?).
-- [ ] Write a complete panic handler.
-- [ ] Finish the `Color` struct implementations in `eadk.rs`.
-- [ ] Add a way to compile the app into a .nwa file, to share it.

 Feel free to report issues or ask for new features.